India, Nepal & Bhutan Odyssey 17 Days

 Upon arrival in Delhi, meet our representative and transfer to hotel.
 You can arrive at any time as no activities are planned for today.
 The rest of the day is for you to relax and adjust to the time change.
 Overnight hotel in Delhi.

 Day 2: Agra -Taj Mahal

 After early breakfast at the hotel, transfer to Railway Station to board fast train to Agra.
-Visit Agra Fort & Taj Mahal.
-Optional activities available.
+Visit Agra Fort and the Taj Mahal.
+Other optional activities available.